alicht/intro-to-git-github-1121/github.md

-In our previous lesson, we learned about and created a local repository.
+In our previous lesson, we learned about git and created a local repository.
 But what about a remote repository?

 ## Remotes